borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 The Managed Identity Wallet is implemented as an independent REST API service using the following technology stack:

-- Ktor Framework (Kotlin) on JDK 17
+- Java 17 as a base programming language
+- SpringBoot as an encompassing framework

-- PostgreSQL database
+- PostgreSQL as a database backend

-- GXFS Notarization API Revocation service (third-party Docker image, Quarkus-based implementation)

-- Gradle build
+- Gradle as a build tool
+- Hashicorp Vault for secrets management
 - Dockerized setup for Kubernetes with Helm

 # Building Block View